-I got back to the hotel, whistling merrily and thinking about my case.
-I hadn’t made too much progress, actually, but it was definitely better than nothing.
-At least, one thing was perfectly clear now—not all roads lead to Rome.
+I returned to the hotel, whistling merrily and thinking about my case.
+I hadn’t made much progress, actually, but it was definitely better than nothing.
+At least one thing was clear now—not all roads led to Rome.
 Some of them ended up at the villa of John Kurvallo, the eccentric DEA chief.
 I just had to find out which ones exactly.

-I stepped out of my car without making the effort to lock the doors because nobody was going to steal such a wreck anyway, and walked into the lobby.
+I stepped out of my car and walked into the lobby without making an effort to lock the doors because nobody was going to steal such a wreck anyway.
 Sandra was missing behind the reception desk again, and there wasn’t anyone else around either.
 I wanted to go up to our room and grab our stuff—it was mostly a stash of grass and a bunch of dirty clothes—and carry it to my place, but I didn’t think my assistant had come back yet, so I decided to drop by the bar and have a quick drink instead.
-I hoped a little booze in my stomach would help me convince her to move to my place when we argued about it later.
-In the meantime, if she appeared down here, we could fight over a couple of drinks, and if she didn’t appear at all, I was just going to leave her a message in the room and move on according to my plan.
+I hoped a little booze in my system might help me convince her to move to my place when we argued about it in our room later.
+In the meantime, if she appeared in the bar, we could fight over a couple of drinks, and if she didn’t turn up in any of the two places, I would simply leave her a message and move on according to my plan.

-I swerved toward the bar, and when I walked inside, the bartender met me happily shining like a Renaissance maiden who had just gotten rid of her old-fashioned and boring virginity.
-It made me think he finally managed to drive that stupid olive into a stupid glass.
+I swerved toward the bar, and when I walked inside, the bartender met me shining happily like a Renaissance maiden who had just gotten rid of her old-fashioned and boring virginity.
+It made me think he finally managed to drive that stupid olive into his glass.

 “Don’t tell me; let me guess!
 You did it, didn’t you?”
 I asked him when I sat on the stool in front of him.

 “Well, I’m glad you were victorious!”
-I tried to match my tone to the festive mood his extraordinary achievement deserved and to show a little respect.
-I wasn’t sure I did a very good job with the latter, but it didn’t matter because the guy was so happy that he didn’t pay any attention to my words.
+I tried to show some respect, matching my tone to the festive mood his extraordinary achievement deserved.
+I wasn’t sure I did a great job, but it didn’t matter because the guy was so happy that he ignored my intonation completely.

 “And what about the olive?”
 I attempted to keep the conversation alive.
 “Did you get it in the glass with a cushion shot?”

-Instead of replying, the man grabbed a martini glass, put it in front of me, and ran to the end of the shelf.
-After a second, I saw him throw something my way, and I promptly leaned back—just in case.
-The green missile zipped by my face, thudded on the counter far enough from the target, rolled along to the edge, and fell over on the floor.
-It didn’t even show a sign of intent to get in the glass.
+Instead of replying, the man suddenly grabbed a martini glass, put it in front of me, and ran to the distant end of the shelves.
+After a second, I saw him throw something my way, but this time, I made an effort not to move.
+The green missile zipped by my face, thudding on the counter far enough from the target, rolling toward the edge, and finally falling over on the floor.
+It didn’t even indicate intent to get in the glass.

 I looked back at my friend, feeling sorry for him.
-I expected him to get sore about it, but he endured his next failure with the dignity of a queen.
+I expected him to get sore about it, but he endured his inglorious failure with the dignity of a British queen.

-“After you pulled that nasty trick on me,” he explained curtly, “I put my foot down and stayed awake for two nights in a row, trying to catch up with the odds.
-So far, I’m seven hundred forty-six and still counting!”
+“After you pulled that nasty trick on me,” he explained curtly, “I put my foot down and stayed awake for two nights, trying to catch up with the odds.
+So far, I’m seven hundred forty-six and counting.”
 Then he grabbed another olive to make a second attempt, but it slipped from his fingers and fell at his feet.
 He looked at it angrily and stomped on it without overreacting, though.

 “You know, clearly, it all depends on who’s tossing,” the unfortunate olive-thrower summed up with a philosophical touch after returning to me.
 “It’s like everything else in life!
 Some people nail it almost every time, and some people never do.
-The rest of us—the majority—waste year after year trying to figure out which group we belong to.
-I guess you just have to know when to give up!”
+The rest of us—the majority—waste our lives trying to figure out which group we belong to.
+If you’re wise enough, you will give up before it’s too late!”

-I turned to look at him, surprised because it was probably the wisest thing I had heard in a long time.
+Surprised, I looked at him because it was probably the wisest thing I had heard in a very long time.
 He was actually right.
-Our success in life is measured not by our achievements but by the balance between our achievements and the price we pay to achieve them!
+Our success was measured not by our achievements but by the balance between them and the price we pay to achieve them.

 “You know what?”
 I asked him after a while to distract him from his misery, at least a little bit.
 “Let’s forget about all the shit in life for a moment, okay?
-Instead, why don’t you mix something really strong and funny for me?”
+Instead, why don’t you mix something really potent for me?”

-“How strong do you like it?
-You mean like ‘Moscow sock’ is strong?”
+“How potent?
+You mean like ‘Moscow sock’ strong?”

 “And what on earth is that?”

-“It’s Tsarskaya vodka, Pliska brandy, and aftershave to taste,” he smiled, suddenly invigorated.
+“It’s Tsarskaya vodka, Pliska brandy, and aftershave to taste,” he smiled smugly.

-“Well, it sounds… a bit too smelly,” I remarked, uncertain, and frowned.
+“Well, it sounds… a bit too smelly,” I remarked, uncertain.

 “Never mind, I can’t mix it anyway!
 The ingredients are too rare.
-I busted my ass searching for ‘Tsarskaya’ for a whole year, and in the end, I managed to get a fellow bartender from Russia to send me a few bottles at the cost of a cheap Rolex, but nowhere in the entire country was he able to find the manufacturer of ‘Pliska’!”
+I busted my ass searching for ‘Tsarskaya’ for a whole year, and eventually, I managed to get a fellow bartender from Russia to send me a few bottles at the cost of a cheap Rolex, but nowhere in the entire country was he able to find the manufacturer of ‘Pliska’!”

-“Okay, hit me with something else then.”
-I sighed, relieved that I would never try ‘Moscow sock’ in my life.
-“Let me have a less exotic drink!”
+“Okay, hit me with something else.”
+I sighed, relieved I would never know what ‘Moscow sock’ tasted like.
+“Let me have a less exotic drink then!”

 “Is ‘Mexican smog’ okay?”